mm399-dev-sw/micropython-tiva/ports/tm4c123/Readme.md

 |       PA4 | Data Out (MISO / D0)   |
 |       PA5 | Data In (MOSI / CMD)   |

+If your SD Card adaptor does not have a CD Pin, you need to connect it to Ground.

 ---
 ### Pin